New examples of harmonic maps to the hyperbolic plane via B\"acklund transformation: Proof of Proposition

 \section{Proof of Proposition \ref{Theorem2}}

 In this section we consider $(w,\theta)\in (BT)$.
 In other words, $w$ and $\theta$ are related by the B{\"a}cklund transformation.
 Our aim is to construct a harmonic map that corresponds to $w$.
 As usual, the target is assumed to be the upper half-plane equipped with the hyperbolic metric.
+We first observe that the following result holds true. \begin{lemma}Assume that $(w,\theta)\in (BT)$.
+Then, there exist functions $R$ and $S$ such that